-Alvino Rey, Pedal Guitar (1959-1960)
+Alvino Rey, Pedal Guitar

 Pedal Guitarist Married One Of The King Sisters

-Alvino Rey was a pedal steel guitar player on the Lawrence Welk Show in 1959.
+Alvino Rey was a pedal steel guitar player on the Lawrence Welk Show from 1959-1960.
 Rey was born in 1908 in Oakland, CA and moved to Cleveland, Ohio at the age of ten.
 At the age of 10, Rey began studying guitar and listening to the likes of Eddie Lang and Roy Smeck.
 At age 15, he invented an electrical amplifier for the guitar and went professional.
 He worked with a number of bands including Russ Morgan, Freddy Martin and Horace Heidt.